earnubs/styleguide/README.md

   component.
 (See headers example)
 * A header style, list style, table style, whatever, should work once and everywhere the same.
-* Leverage CSS Preprocessors, but keep it simple.
+* Leverage CSS Preprocessors, but remember to keep it simple.

 * * *